ParrotSec/documentation/Migration-Update/English_translation/Shell and Basic Commands.md

 Runtime of a command:

-	$ time pwd 		# This tells us the execution time of the pwd command
+	$ time pwd
+	(This tells us the execution time of the pwd command.)

 Set options: